GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/favicon/index.md

 : The URL of the favicon's website.

 `FAV_SIZE`
 : The size of the favicon.
-The most common size is 16 pixels.
+The most common size is 16 x 16 pixels.

 The following steps describe how to construct this URL in a Chrome extension: